nkueng/travelblog/vancouver/van1.md

 ![](./imgs/van1/van1_18.jpg)
 Back home in Switzerland, this amount of snow wouldn't even make the bus driver nervous ;).

-Seizing on the opportunity, a huge snowball-fight took place when students returned to the campus the next day.
+Seizing the opportunity, a huge snowball-fight took place when students returned to the campus the next day.

 <!-- gif of snowball fight -->
 ![](./imgs/van1/van1_19.GIF)